IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 -   A token of another type.

 > GET /example/url/to/resource/location HTTP/1.1
-> Authorization: Bearer fFBGasru1FQd\[...omitted for
+> Authorization: Bearer fFBGasru1FQd\[...omitted for brevity...\]44sdfAfgTa3Zg
-> brevity...\]44sdfAfgTa3Zg Host: examplehost.com
+> Host: examplehost.com

 The remainder of the transaction requirements are established by the HTTP RESTful transaction being protected.

+Note: it is a major design of OAuth2.0 to have the token opaque to the client.
+For this reason, the Bearer token type is used.

 ###### 3.72.4.1.2.1 SAML Token Option {#saml-token-option-2 .ListParagraph}